 I am not a morning person, so it takes about three snoozes to get me out of bed. (laughs) It is a long drive from Port Glaud (home) to Ma Joie (work), so it is window up, full Air Con, and loud reggae music all the way- this is the highlight of my morning.

-My day varies, but I normally I would be working with a specific team, mobilising leadership expertise, chairing meetings and ensuring that we make high-level decisions which add value to the Institute.
+My day varies, but I usually work with a specific team, mobilising leadership expertise, chairing meetings and ensuring that we make high-level decisions that add value to the Institute.
 I also spend time dealing with communications on behalf of the Institute.
-I sometimes have to deliver training, and developing training programmes with my team, as well as working on our business plan and budget.
+In addition, I sometimes have to deliver training and develop training programmes with my team and work on our business plan and budget.
 I also make sure that I engage with the learners at the Institute and our stakeholders.
 So, as you can imagine, no working day is ever the same.
-I am out of the office, usually, by 6:30 pm and I am normally home by 7:30 pm.
-At home, I would take care of the usual house chores, including cooking, and bedtime is usually 11 pm.
+I am out of the office, usually by 6:30 pm, and home by 7:30 pm.
+I would take care of the usual house chores at home, including cooking, and bedtime is usually 11 pm.
 My weekends are all about family, football, and self-care.

 Further and Higher Education in Seychelles

-The greatest change has been the increased of opportunities to higher education, there are more courses on offer, and as for the future, we need to keep working on the quality of education which prepares the students with modern skills for the workplace, which help them to develop their career opportunity, and inspire them to be the change agent of continuous improvement for ‘self’, organisation, country and the global village.
+The greatest change has been the increase of opportunities for higher education.
+There are more courses on offer, and as for the future, we need to keep working on the quality of education — preparing the students with modern skills for the workplace, helping them to develop their career opportunities, and inspiring them to be the change agent of continuous improvement for ‘self’, organisation, country and the global village.

-Living life to the fullest, creating better versions of myself along the way and continue to give my best to my career.
-Being able to live my true life propose, and professionally, to continue to have a positive impact on the lives of people, and to empower and transform lives through my profession.
+To keep living life to the fullest, creating better versions of myself along the way and continuing to give my best to my career.
+Being able to live my true life proposes, and professionally, to continue to have a positive impact on people’s lives and empower and transform lives through my profession.
 To keep enjoying my work and my passion.
 To be happy and have peace of mind.
-In all, my ability to combine all the things I love – my son, my family and my friends, and my career which has become my passion,
+In all, my ability to combine all the things I love – my son, family, friends, and my career, which has become my passion,

 My parents – I have been blessed with the best.
-Mum taught me about having a purpose in life and about knowing who you are, the need to keep working on yourself and to be a better human being.
-My dad (My Tidan) taught me about working hard, helping others but also about living life to the fullest.
+Mum taught me about having a purpose in life and knowing who you are, the need to keep working on yourself, and being a better human being.
+My dad (My Tidan) taught me about working hard, helping others, and living life to the fullest.

 When I am not working, I spend quality time with my family.
-I love music and I love to dance.
-I am also into football, a die-hard fan of St Louis FC and Arsenal.
-I also enjoy spending time alone in order to recharge my inner being.
+I love music, and I love to dance.
+I am also a die-hard fan of St. Louis FC and Arsenal.
+I also enjoy spending time alone to recharge my inner being.
 I work hard, so I have to care and look after myself, so I can give my best to my country instead of what is left of me.